UCAS Reference Information Page

 The following subjects are usually offered:

-Art, Biology, Business Studies, Chemistry, Classical Civilisation, Computing, Design & Technology- Graphics, Resistant Materials and Systems & Control, Drama & Theatre Studies, Economics, English Language, English Literature, French, General Studies, Geography, German, Government & Politics, Greek ( Classical), History, Latin, Mathematics & Further Mathematics, Music, Music Technology, Physics, Physical Education, Psychology, Religious Studies and Spanish.
+Art, Biology, Business, Chemistry, Classical Civilisation, Computing, Design & Technology- Graphics, Resistant Materials and Design Engineering, Drama & Theatre Studies, Economics, English Language, English Literature, French, Geography, German, Government & Politics, Greek (Classical), History, Latin, Mathematics & Further Mathematics, Music, Music Technology, Physics, Physical Education, Psychology, Religious Studies and Spanish.